-Under the Severance Plan, in the event of a termination of an executive's employment by us without "cause" or by the executive for "good reason", in either case, on or within two years following a "change in control", the executive will be eligible to receive the following payments and benefits: a cash payment equal to the sum of 1.0 times (or, for Mr. Burgess, 0.75 times) (i) the executive's then-current annual base salary, plus (ii) the executive's target cash performance bonus for the year in which the termination occurs, to be paid in a lump sum within 60 days following the executive's termination; a cash payment equal to the executive and his or her covered dependents for up to 12 months; and full accelerated vesting of all outstanding Company equity awards, with performance-based awards vesting at target performance values (unless otherwise specified in the applicable award agreement).
+Under the Severance Plan, in the event of a termination of an executive's employment by us without "cause" or by the executive for "good reason", in either case, on or within two years following a "change in control", the executive will be eligible to receive the following payments and benefits: a cash payment equal to the sum of 1.0 times (or, for Mr. Burgess, 0.75 times) (i) the executive's then-current annual base salary, plus (ii) the executive's target cash performance bonus for the year in which the termination occurs, to be paid in a lump sum within 60 days following the executive's termination; a cash payment equal to the executive's pro-rated target cash performance bonus for the year in which the termination occurs; Company-subsidized COBRA premium payments for the executive and his or her covered dependents for up to 12 months; and full accelerated vesting of all outstanding Company equity awards, with performance-based awards vesting at target performance values (unless otherwise specified in the applicable award agreement).

-The executive's right to receive the severance payments and benefits described above is subject to the executive's delivery and, as applicable, nonrevocation of a general release of claims in our favor and the executive's continued compliance with any applicable restrictive covenants.
+The executive's right to receive the severance payments and benefits described above is subject to the executive's delivery and, as applicable, non-revocation of a general release of claims in our favor and the executive's continued compliance with any applicable restrictive covenants.
 In addition, in the event that any payment under the Severance Plan, together with any other amounts paid to the executive by us, would subject the executive to an excise tax under Section 4999 of the Internal Revenue Code, such payments will be reduced to the extent that such reduction would produce a better net after-tax result for the executive.